Sheep Farming in South Africa: How to Get Started

 Sustainability and Environmental Considerations

-Consider sustainable farming practices and minimize the environmental impact of your operation.
+Consider sustainable farming practices and minimise the environmental impact of your operation.

 This includes responsible grazing management and waste disposal.
 Sustainable farming practices can enhance your farm’s reputation and reduce long-term costs.